-- The Crypto Council is keeping track of US legislation and reports following the Executive Order on Digital Assets.
+- The Crypto Council is keeping track of reports following the Executive Order on Digital Assets.

 - This document will be updated as new information becomes available.

 - Check it out for press releases, key points, bill text and a road map to what is coming next

 - September has been a busy month – catch up fast here.

 Quick recap of an active crypto summer

 As the US looks to retain its leadership role as a global innovator, important steps were made this summer on the Hill.